In This Article

-“American culture has been ingrained and bombarded with simplistic messages when it comes to food that always do not tell the whole story,” points out Joe Holder, Nike trainer and fitness nutrition specialist.
+“American culture has been ingrained and bombarded with simplistic messages when it comes to food that do not always tell the whole story,” points out Joe Holder.
 In fact, most people overestimate the amount of protein they actually need, he says.
 “For the most part, if you are eating a well-rounded diet and getting enough calories, you’ve got your protein needs covered.”
 That’s because tons of foods besides meat and fish have protein in them, and in industrialized countries, protein deficiency is actually pretty uncommon.

 What’s more, relying more heavily on the protein that comes from plants can actually be better for you in the long run.
 “There actually seems to be a link between increased animal protein and increased mortality risk, so it seems like we could all benefit from cutting back slightly on meat while also increasing plant-based foods,” says Holder.
 Though meat does have a higher amino acid (the building blocks of protein) profile than plants, plants contain antioxidants, nutrients, and phytochemicals that meat and fish just don’t have.
 “If we want to talk about efficiency, the portion of meat that is actually protein is relatively minimal,” Holder adds.